-INSTrUCT: Innovative e-learning educational resource to improve Smoking Cessation knowledge and skills among Healthcare degrees in Higher Education
+Innovative e-learning educational resource to improve smoking cessation knowledge among healthcare students

 Tobacco use is a significant public health hazard, responsible for nearly 700.000 annual deaths in Europe.
 Despite these figures, still 28% of European adults are smokers with the consequently risk of maintaining and even increasing the burden of tobacco-related diseases in the old continent.
 Treating tobacco dependence is both effective and cost-effective and is supported by a solid body of evidence.
 Healthcare professionals play a vital role in helping smokers quit, with smoking cessation intervention knowledge and skills being a multi-disciplinary preventable content that should be learned by all healthcare professionals during their educational years.
 Then, students from healthcare professions are expected to acquire the knowledge and skills needed to contribute to treating tobacco dependence and reducing the burden of tobacco-related diseases.